sikopet/blog/posts/shell-startup-files.md

 Interactive shell can be a:

- * login shell - a shell started by the `login` program or a remote login server such as SSH (uses variables like `PATH`, `PS1` and startup programs like `umask` from startup file)
+ * login shell - a shell started by the `login` program or a remote login server such as SSH (it's startup files are a place for variables like `PATH`, `PS1` and startup programs like `umask`)
- * non-login shell - additional shell you run after you log in - ex. shell inside an X-based terminal (uses aliases and functions from startup files)
+ * non-login shell - additional shell you run after you log in - ex. shell inside an X-based terminal (it's startup files are a place for aliases and functions)

 ... to find out run `echo $0 | perl -lne 'print /^\-/ ? "" : "non-", "login shell"'`